IQ is one of the most known neo-prog bands around, they are sometimes categorized into the same genre as Marillion and Pendragon.

 Work is progressing well on `A Word in Your Eye,' an album of early pre-IQ material when Mike Holmes and Martin Orford were still in a band- The Lens.
 It should be released in November.

-Work is also progressing on a special DVD release on the Subterranea, concert including commentary by the band, interviews and stage show information.
+The Subterranea DVD was released, but only in PAL format.
+The concert including commentary by the band, interviews and stage show information.

 Current IQ Line-up